 National Electronic Disease Surveillance System (NEDSS)

-The National Electronic Disease Surveillance System (NEDSS) facilitates electronically transferring public health surveillance data from the healthcare system to public health departments.
-It is a conduit for exchanging information that supports NEDSS.
-Today, when states and territories voluntarily submit notifiable disease surveillance data electronically to CDC, they use data standards and electronic disease information systems and resources supported in part by NEDSS.
-This ensures that state data shared with CDC are submitted quickly, securely and in an understandable form.
+The Texas National Electronic Disease Surveillance System (NEDSS) facilitates the electronic exchange of public health surveillance data from healthcare systems to public health departments.
 NEDSS helps connect the healthcare system to public health departments and those health departments to CDC by:

 - Providing leadership and resources to state and local health departments to adopt standards-based systems needed to support national disease surveillance strategy;